gjj/esm-g6t8/hsts.md

 ## Possible solution

 One way you can fix this is to upgrade CAT to be served over HTTPS.
+You need to use the same SSL certificate and private key generated using the guides posted on Slack.
 Here's what we did.

     server {
           listen       8000 ssl http2 default_server;